doniacld/prospera/doc/log.md

 - After a long day rock climbing I achieved some little steps
 - Update the frontend to handle chat history
 - Add a new endpoint on the backend
+- Explore prompt engineering for the first time! https://www.promptengineering4u.com/learning/techniques/template-based-prompting

+# 11.10.24

+- I learned today about prompting and how to format one.  https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/prompt-templates
+- During this hackathon I learned more about websocket.